Death and state funeral of Ronald Reagan: Dignitaries

 About 4,000 people gathered at the cathedral for the service, including President and Mrs. Bush, former presidents George H. W. and Barbara Bush, Gerald and Betty Ford, Jimmy and Rosalynn Carter, and Bill and Hillary Clinton.
 Members of Congress and past and present governors were also present.

 Foreign dignitaries attended as well, coming from 167 nations.
 The dignitaries included more than 40 past and present heads of state and government, UN Secretary General Kofi Annan and President of the European Commission, Romano Prodi.
-Leading the dignitaries were former President of the Soviet Union, Mikhail Gorbachev, former Prime Minister of the United Kingdom, Margaret Thatcher, former Prime Minister of Canada, Brian Mulroney, and the Prince of Wales, Prince Charles (representing Queen Elizabeth II).
+Leading the dignitaries were former president of the Soviet Union, Mikhail Gorbachev, former prime minister of the United Kingdom, Margaret Thatcher, former prime minister of Canada, Brian Mulroney, and the Prince of Wales, Prince Charles (representing Queen Elizabeth II).

-Other notable world leaders included: Canadian Governor General Adrienne Clarkson, British Prime Minister Tony Blair and his wife Cherie, German Chancellor Gerhard Schröder, Russian President Vladimir Putin, Japanese Prime Minister Junichiro Koizumi, former Japanese Prime Minister Yasuhiro Nakasone, former French President Valéry Giscard d'Estaing, former Polish President Lech Wałęsa, former Finnish President Mauno Koivisto, Romanian President Ion Iliescu, Latvian President Vaira Vīķe-Freiberga, Lithuanian President Artūras Paulauskas, Italian Prime Minister Silvio Berlusconi, King Abdullah II of Jordan, Governor-General of Australia Michael Jeffery, Turkey Prime Minister Recep Tayyip Erdogan as well as interim presidents Hamid Karzai of Afghanistan and Ghazi al-Yawer of Iraq, Czech President Václav Klaus and his predecessor Václav Havel, Cypriot President Tassos Papadopoulos, South African president Thabo Mbeki and Irish President Mary McAleese.
+Other notable world leaders included: Canadian governor general Adrienne Clarkson, British Prime Minister Tony Blair and his wife Cherie, German Chancellor Gerhard Schröder, Russian President Vladimir Putin, Japanese prime minister Junichiro Koizumi, former Japanese prime minister Yasuhiro Nakasone, former French president Valéry Giscard d'Estaing, former Polish president Lech Wałęsa, former Finnish president Mauno Koivisto, Romanian president Ion Iliescu, Latvian president Vaira Vīķe-Freiberga, acting president of Lithuania Artūras Paulauskas, Italian prime minister Silvio Berlusconi, King Abdullah II of Jordan, Governor-General of Australia Michael Jeffery, Turkish prime minister Recep Tayyip Erdogan as well as interim presidents Hamid Karzai of Afghanistan and Ghazi al-Yawer of Iraq, Czech president Václav Klaus and his predecessor Václav Havel, Cypriot president Tassos Papadopoulos, South African president Thabo Mbeki and Irish president Mary McAleese.
 Prodi, Blair, Schröder, Berlusconi, Putin, Karzai, King Abdullah, Erdogan, al-Yawer, Mbeki and many others had been at the G8 summit in Sea Island, Georgia, and later decided to extend their stay in the U.S. to attend the funeral.
 Schröder said about attending the funeral: "It is appropriate that the German chancellor says, 'Thank you,' and that is what I'm doing.'"
 For Karzai, the funeral was part of his week-long visit to the U.S. and it was the beginning of his visit to Washington.
 He scrapped a visit to the West Coast to visit the Afghan community there to attend the funeral.
-World leaders who attended the summit, but decided not to extend their stay in the U.S. to attend the funeral, paid tribute at the summit, including Canadian Prime Minister Paul Martin, French President Jacques Chirac and Irish Prime Minister Bertie Ahern, also president of the European Union.
+World leaders who attended the summit, but decided not to extend their stay in the U.S. to attend the funeral, paid tribute at the summit, including Canadian prime minister Paul Martin, French president Jacques Chirac and Irish prime minister Bertie Ahern, also president of the European Union.
 McAleese's presence had special significance, as she paid tribute to Reagan's Irish roots, recalling his visit to Ireland in 1984.
-In addition, Taiwan's President of the Control Yuan Fredrick Chien and Representative Chen Chien-jen attended the funeral.
+In addition, Taiwan's president of the Control Yuan Fredrick Chien and Representative Chen Chien-jen attended the funeral.

 The funeral for Reagan was the largest in the United States since that of John F. Kennedy in 1963.
 President Kennedy's daughter, Caroline, and her husband, Edwin Schlossberg, both attended.